 A View for the Future – 5D Printing

-5D printing is a new branch of additive manufacturing in PhD Research Topics.
+5D printing is a new branch of additive manufacturing in PhD Research or dissertation topics.
 In this technology, the print head & the printable object have five degrees of freedom.
 Instead of the flat layer, it produces curved layers.
 In this process, the print part moves while the printer head is printing.
 So, printing undertakes the curve path of the part being print rather than moving through a straight layer as in the case of 3D printers in trending PhD Research Topics.
 The main advantage of this technology is to create a part with a curved layer with improved strength.

 P.I.
 Kalyaahna Sundaram,